WeiWanger/Airbnd_Rental_Report-Excel-SQL-Power-BI-/README.md

 Which city has demonstrated the highest popularity, and how have pricing strategies varied across different cities?

 ### Data Analysis:
-By analyzing the changes,distribution and comparison based on various conditions in quantity of properties, revenue, nightly rate, **ADR**(Average Daily Revenue) **RePAR**(Revenue per avaliable room), cities and length stay, thereby obtaining insights from market
+Through examining fluctuations, distributions, and comparisons of property counts, revenue, nightly rates, ADR (Average Daily Revenue), RevPAR (Revenue per Available Room), city-based performance, and lengths of stay under different conditions, we have gleaned valuable insights into market dynamics.

 ### Result:
 - Since 2019, revenue and nightly rates have trended upward, with a noticeable increase from 2020 to 2021, despite a slight downturn in 2022.
 Revenue and nightly rate patterns indicate peaks at the year's start and end, dipping during mid-year, indicative of seasonal consumer behavior shifts—preferring travel in summer and staying home in winter, underscoring seasonality's role in revenue dynamics.